mpa139/allanlab/_pages/home.md

 permalink: /
 ---

-Welcome to the website for METRICS Lab [King's College London](https://www.kcl.ac.uk/).
-Our research focuses on machine learning for translational imaging, with applications in neuro-development, cognition and cortical surface processing.
+Welcome to the website for MeTrICS Lab [King's College London](https://www.kcl.ac.uk/).
+Our research focuses on machine learning for translational imaging, with applications in neurodevelopment, cognition and cortical surface processing.

-Working alongside the [Centre for the Developing Brain](https://www.developingbrain.co.uk/) KCL, we seek to develop tools that support fetal health and improve understanding of the mechanisms behind neuro-developmental impairment.
+Working alongside the [Centre for the Developing Brain](https://www.developingbrain.co.uk/) King's College London, we seek to develop tools that support fetal health and improve understanding of the mechanisms behind neuro-developmental impairment.

 Our specific areas of interest include:
-- Interpretable AI
+- Cortical surface processing
+- Functional and microstructural imaging
 - Geometric Deep Learning
-- Functional and microstructural imaging
 - Image reconstruction, segmentation and registration
-- Cortical surface processing
+- Interpretable AI
-- spatio-temporal ML
+- Spatio-temporal ML

  See [Research](research) for more details